 Tucked between Oliver Square and Edmonton’s oldest cemetery, Iconoclast is as much a gathering place for game lovers as it is for coffee drinkers.
 The warehouse space was previously a lighting store and before that the building housed a coffin manufacturer.
 The coffee bar made of rough-hewn palette wood is perched in the middle of the shop acting as the steaming, caffeinated heart of the echoey space.
 There are couches, a ping pong table and they host monthly board games nights.
 Coffee is roasted in-house in small batches.
 Grab a homemade cookie and an inky black Americano to fuel your competitive conquests.

 District Coffee Co, Burrow, Elm Café and Little Brick

 This triplet of cafes was started by local small-space hospitality visionary Nate Box.
-District and Elm Cafe serve the early morning and lunch crowds (Elm is famous for their creative sandwiches).
+Elm Cafe serves the early morning and lunch crowds and they're famous for their creative sandwiches.
 Little Brick brought history back to life in an old brick house tucked away in Riverdale.
 Burrow caters to the commuter crowd in Central LRT station with grab and go breakfast snacks.
 District's space was recently expanded and now the daytime cafe and bakeshop stays open late and turns into a cool spot to grab wine and small eats at night.

 Coffee Bureau- 10505 Jasper Avenue